Israel is at war with Hamas. Here’s what to know - KESQ

 By Abbas Al Lawati and Nadeen Ebrahim, CNN

-(CNN) — The Israeli military on Friday called on all civilians in Gaza City to evacuate “southwards” as it maintains its bombardment of the coastal enclave in response to last weekend’s Hamas attacks that killed more than 1,300 people.
+(CNN) — The Israeli military on Friday told all civilians in Gaza City to evacuate “southwards” as it maintains its bombardment of the coastal enclave in response to last weekend’s Hamas attacks that killed more than 1,300 people.

-That would involve moving more than 1.1 million people from the north to the south of the besieged enclave in 24 hours, the United Nations said.
-The task would be “impossible” without causing major humanitarian consequences, it warned.
+Evacuating would involve moving more than 1.1 million people from the north to the south of the besieged enclave, amid constant airstrikes – a task that the United Nations says is dangerous and unfeasible.

-Israeli airstrikes have been pounding Gaza since the day of the attack, leveling entire neighborhoods, including schools and mosques.
+Israeli war planes have been pounding Gaza for a week, leveling entire neighborhoods, including schools and mosques.
 Israel says it strikes Hamas targets and that the group has used civilians as human shields.

-Israel’s assault has killed at least 1,900 people in Gaza, including hundreds of children.
-At least 423,000 people have been displaced, the UN has said.
+Israel’s assault has killed at least 2,215 people in Gaza, including 724 children.
+Over 400,000 people have been displaced, the UN has said.

 Here’s what we know so far.